 The TCPWave TW740 appliance is the most powerful DDI (DNS/DHCP/IPAM) hardened server offered by TCPWave.
 The TW740 is based on the industry proven Dell PowerEdge R740.

 TCPWave's enterprise DDI solution provides the mission-critical services necessary to run a business.
-However, disruptions in an enterprise's DDI service can be catastrophic, leading to an entire network shutdown.
+However, disruptions in an enterprise's DDI service can be catastrophic.

-In the systems and networking environment, the growth and stability of an organization mainly depend on factors such as network infrastructure, system, data security, product scalability, and reliability.
+In the systems and networking environment, the growth and stability of an organization mainly depend on factors such as network infrastructure, system, data security.

 Enterprises are growing more dispersed, borderless, developing, and deploying their applications at a faster rate that needs rapid and secure access to run the business smoothly.
 To achieve this, enterprises require a one-stop DDI solution.